 The Pinelands Commission is comprised of fifteen members, seven of whom are appointed by the governor, one appointed by each of the seven Pinelands Counties (Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean), and one federal representative from the Department of the Interior.
 Members of the Commission serve staggered three-year terms, but, once their terms expire, they continue in office until replaced or they resign.
 The Governor appoints the Chair of the Commission.

 Pinelands Commissioners have final say with regards to all rule changes and all development activities regulated by the Pinelands Comprehensive Management Plan (CMP).
+View the list of Pinelands Commissioners on the state’s website.

 In recent years, the Pinelands Commission has approved several developments in violation of the plain terms and intent of the Pinelands Protection Act and CMP.
 Starting in 2017, three counties chose new designees for the Commission who we hope will do a better job protecting the Pinelands.
 But it is essential that the governor also make new nominations of conservation-minded individuals, and that the state Senate confirm these nominations.